KickItLikeShika/e-commerce/README.md

 # Hints

-- All inputs and outputs user JSON format.
+- All inputs and outputs using JSON format.